KonduitAI/konduit-serving-docs/examples/java/keras_java.md

 ## Overview

 Konduit Serving works by defining a series of **steps**.
 These include operations such as

 1. Pre- or post-processing steps
 2. One or more machine learning models
 3. Transforming the output in a way that can be understood by humans

 If deploying your model does not require pre- nor post-processing, only one step - a machine learning model - is required.
 This configuration is defined using a single `ModelStep`.

+{% hint style="info" %}
+A reference Java project is provided in the Example repository \( https://github.com/KonduitAI/konduit-serving-examples \) with a Maven pom.xml dependencies file.
+If using the IntelliJ IDEA IDE, open the java folder as a Maven project and run the main function of InferenceModelStepKeras the class.
+{% endhint %}

 ## Configure the step

 Define the Keras configuration as a `ModelConfig` object.

 * `modelConfigType`: This argument requires a `ModelConfigType` object.
-In the following Java program, we recognised that SimpleCNN is configured as a MultiLayerNetwork, in contrast with the ComputationGraph class, which is used for more complex networks.
 Specify `modelType` as `ModelConfig.ModelType.KERAS`, and `modelLoadingPath` to point to the location of Keras weights saved in the HDF5 file format.

 For the `ModelStep` object, the following parameters are specified:

 * `modelConfig`: pass the ModelConfig object here
 * `parallelInferenceConfig`: specify the number of workers to run in parallel.
 Here, we specify `workers = 1`.
 * `inputName`, `outputName`: names for the input and output nodes, as lists

 ```java
 String kerasmodelfilePath = new ClassPathResource("data/keras/embedding_lstm_tensorflow_2.h5").getFile().getAbsolutePath();